wingedcatgirl/MintysSillyMod/README.md

 - Cement
 - Injokes
 - Challenges
-- Some jokers
+- Boss Blinds
 - Several decks
-- Placeholder art
+- A bunch of jokers
 - Cross-mod content
 - A silly custom suit
 - A little 3, as a treat
+- Pencil-tool doodles for art
 - Far more ambition than sense

 Planned features:
+- A booster
 - More cats
 - More cubes
 - Maybe more decks